GilOliveira/schemadotorg/README.md

 - Should we prefix all schema field with schema_*?
 YES

-- Should machine name be tied to field storage via third party settings?
-YES

 - Why are we seeing 1329 types? (/admin/reports/schemadotorg/docs/types)

 - How to handle translations for imported data?

-- How can we validate the generated JSON-ld?
+- How can we validate the generated JSON-LD?

-# Notes/Decisions

-- Opting not to extend \Drupal\Core\Entity\EntityForm because it adds complexity and unpredictability.

 # References